-Jennifer M. Urban, Director and Clinical Professor of Law.
-Jennifer Urban, ‘00, is the director of Berkeley Law’s Samuelson Law, Technology, and Public Policy Clinic and clinical professor of law.
-Her research centers on legal and policy issues surrounding intellectual property, privacy and individual rights in a world of rapid technological and societal change.
-Prior to joining Berkeley Law, Urban founded and directed the USC Intellectual Property & Technology Law Clinic and worked as an attorney with the Venture Law Group in Silicon Valley.
+Jennifer M. Urban, Clinical Professor of Law and Director of Policy Initiatives Jennifer Urban’s research centers on legal and policy issues surrounding intellectual property, privacy and individual rights in a world of rapid technological and societal change.
+Prior to joining Berkeley Law, Jennifer founded and directed the USC Intellectual Property & Technology Law Clinic and worked as an attorney with the Venture Law Group in Silicon Valley.
 She graduated from Berkeley Law in 2000 and was the Samuelson Clinic’s first teaching fellow.